Boodles British Gin: Description

 Three bottles of Boodles Gin (current bottle far right).

 Boodles is bottled at two strengths: 45.2% alcohol by volume (90.4 proof) for the US, and 40% alcohol by volume (80 proof) for the UK market.
 It is produced at the Greenall's Distillery in Warrington, England, in a Carter-Head still.

-Boodles is known for its distinctive floral nose and lingering juniper flavor, with a clean finish.
-It contains a blend of nine botanicals: juniper, coriander seed, angelica root, angelica seed, cassia bark, caraway seed, nutmeg, rosemary and sage.
+The beverage contains a blend of nine botanicals: juniper, coriander seed, angelica root, angelica seed, cassia bark, caraway seed, nutmeg, rosemary and sage.
 It is made in a vacuum still, a process that allows the gin to retain more of the flavors of its botanicals.
 Unlike other London Dry gins, Boodles contains no citrus ingredients.

-Honors and awards
+As of 2026, Boodles offers two products worldwide: Boodles Original London Dry Gin (ABV 45.2% or 90.4-proof) and Boodles Strawberry & Rhubarb Gin (ABV 35% or 70-proof).

+Honours

 Wine Enthusiast magazine gave Boodles a score of 90–95 in 2004.
-It received a rating of 93 (Exceptional) from the Beverage Tasting Institute in 2013, and a silver medal at the 2013 San Francisco World Spirits Competition.
+It received a rating of 93 (Exceptional) from the Beverage Tasting Institute in 2013.